-Note: The thermostat sensing bulb measures the temperature (depending on housing construction, the thermostatic control used on this model differs from standard thermostats.
+Note: The thermostatic control valve used on this model differs from standard thermostats.
 Standard thermostats simply turn the burner on and off.
-The thermostat used on this heater senses the room temperature.
-At times the room may exceed the set temperature.
-If so, the burner will shut off.
-The burner will cycle back on when room temperature drops below the set temperature.
-The control knob can be set to any comfort level between HIGH (5) and LOW (1).
+The thermostat sensing bulb on the control valve used on this heater senses changes in room temperature and will vary the flame accordingly.
+When the room temperature exceeds the set temperature the burner will shut off completely.
+The unit will cycle back on as the room temperature drops below the set temperature.
+The control knob can be set to the desired comfort level between HIGH (5) and LOW (1).